Bachelor of Science in Landscape Architecture

 Admission to the undergraduate program is possible either as a first-time freshman or as a transfer student from a recognized college.
 Undergraduate admissions are processed and managed by the University.

 Recently, the University has been designated as an impacted campus, altering the admissions process by instituting required filing periods and giving priority to students based on their geographical proximity to campus.
 This has limited enrollment of students who would have previously been admitted to the University.

-If you are admitted directly from high school, or if you have completed academic work at another institution, you will begin your study of landscape architecture with our sequence of courses in the first year design (ENV101 and LA 102 and l03).
-If you have taken courses in art or design at another college or university, we recommend that you apply for advanced standing.
-Guidelines for placement beyond the first year are as follows:
+If you are admitted directly from high school, you will begin your study of landscape architecture with our sequence of courses in the first year design.
+If you are admitted as a transfer student, we recommend that you apply for advanced standing per the gudielines in the transfer section below.

 Generally, admission of undergraduate students from high school to the university is determined by a formula that combines the high school grade point average and ACT (American College Test) or SAT (Scholastic Aptitude Test) score.
 In general, students in approximately the upper third of the high school graduating class are eligible for admission.

 Freshman applicants must meet the minimum California State University eligibility requirements to be considered for admission.
 If you meet the minimum CSU requirements, Cal Poly Pomona will consider your application using supplemental criteria that may vary depending on the academic major you have chosen.